nomeata/haskell-for-readers/haskell-for-readers.md

 * The `Functor` type class allows you to apply a (pure) function to the (well, all) `a` in an `f a`.
 This is most intuitive when `f` is a container data structure like `Maybe` or lists.
 In fact, if `f` is simply the list type constructor, then `fmap` is the normal `map` function.
 For a type constructor with a more computational interpretation, such as `Parser` or `IO`, `fmap` simply “keeps the extra meaning, and applies the function to the result”.

-   The laws also express that `fmap` does not actually change the extra meaning of ifs argument.
+   The laws also express that `fmap` does not actually change the extra meaning of its argument.

 * The `Applicative` type class is very similar to `Monad`: It has `pure` instead of `return`, but they are essentially the same.
 And it has a binary operation, sometimes called *ap*,  that takes two values with extra meaning and composes them.
 The crucial difference is: With `(>>=)`, you choose which action to do as the second argument based on the *return value* of the action of the first argument.
-With `(<*>)`, both action need to be given separately and independently, and only their results are combined.
+With `(<*>)`, both actions need to be given separately and independently, and only their results are combined.
 Therefore, there is strictly less you can do with the `Applicative` interface than with the `Monad` interface.

    The laws are analogous to the monad laws: Essentially, `(<*>)` is associative and `pure` is its unit.

 Every `Monad` is both an `Applicative` and a `Functor`, as we have seen in the exercise in the previous section.
 So `Monad` is more expressive than the other two.
-So why do we bother with creating separate type classes for them?
+Why do we bother with separate type classes for them?
 Because less expressive interfaces are more widely applicable!
-If the users of an interface can do less, then you have more freedom when implementing the interface.
+If the user of an interface can do less, then the implementor of an interface has more freedom.

 What can we do with that freedom?
 Create more instances!